getdrive/PoC/README.md

 ### PaperCut - Unauthenticated Remote Code Execution.
 CVE-2023-27350.
 CVSSv3 Score 9.8.
 #### Vulnerability description.
-Oracle Web Applications Desktop Integrator product of Oracle E-Business Suite is affected by a Remote Code Execution vulnerability.
-The root cause of this vulnerability is a special case treated by doUploadFile method which allows uploading a file using UUE encoding.
-The attacker can upload a malicious Perl web shell in order to achieve access to the server.
+PaperCut is vulnerable to CVE-2023-27350, an Authentication Bypass vulnerability in the SetupCompleted class.
+The root cause of this vulnerability is improper sanitization of user-provided input.
+This vulnerability allows a remote unauthenticated attacker to bypass authentication and execute commands within the SYSTEM context.
 - [PaperCut - Unauthenticated Remote Code Execution Exploit](https://github.com/getdrive/POC/tree/main/2023/PaperCut)

 ### Sophos Web Appliance - Remote Code.
 CVE-2023-1671.
 CVSSv3 Score 9.8.